codefresh-io/docs.codefresh.io/_docs/troubleshooting/cfcr-deprecation.md

  {% endraw %}
 {% endhighlight %}

+In all these cases, deployment manifests should be changed to mention Docker images that are found in the external Docker registry

+### Locating images from the private Codefresh registry in pipelines

+TBD

 ### Promoting images from the private registry to an external ones.

+TBD

 ### Summary of actions and results of migration phase A

+TBD

 ## Phase B Migration actions until 1st April 2020

+TBD

 ### Summary of actions and results of migration phase B

+TBD

 ## Phase C Migration actions 15th April 2020

+TBD

 ### Summary of actions and results of migration phase C

+TBD

 ## Complete removal of the Codefresh private registry on 15th April 2020

+TBD